JetBrains/intellij-sdk-docs/topics/Window-sizes.md

 #### Maximum width and height {id="maximum-width-and-height_dialog"}

-Set the dialog's maximum dimensions to match screen size to prevent resizing beyond screen bounds.
+Set the dialog's maximum dimensions to match the screen size to prevent resizing beyond the screen bounds.

 ### Popup

-<note>A popup can't be made smaller than the default size.</note>
+<note>Users shouldn't be able to make a popup smaller than the default size.</note>

 #### Action popups